Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Michael J. Frank - Agrium, Inc.

 Yeah.
 So, Adam, for Q3, our overall margins on crop protection were up about $17 million.
 Margins were down.
-It's a very competitive marketplace and so that did have some impact.
-And of course, as Chuck mentioned in the opening the hurricanes definitely had an impact on cotton growers in Texas and on vegetable and citrus growers in Florida.
+It's a very competitive marketplace, and so that did have some impact.
+And of course, as Chuck mentioned in the opening, the hurricanes definitely had an impact on cotton growers in Texas and on vegetable and citrus growers in Florida.
 And so, that did have an impact on our crop protection sales in Q3.
-Some of that will move to Q4 and we saw that already in our results in October.
+Some of that will move to Q4, and we saw that already in our results in October.
 And so, some of that moves and obviously some of that gets lost, too, based on whether or not the crop got totally destroyed or not through the hurricanes.

 On your question with respect to the SG&A impact to our acquisitions, look, if you go back and look at it over time, these acquisitions are significantly helping our business.
 If you look at all the acquisitions and tuck-ins we've done since 2016, they'll represent probably a third of our EBITDA growth this year.
 And so, they're definitely contributing to our overall growth.
-It takes time to build them up, usually a couple of years as we sell more proprietary products through those retail outlets.
-And so, we typically see that that it takes about two years to get the full benefit of the tuck-ins.
+It takes time to build them up, usually a couple of years, as we sell more proprietary products through those retail outlets.
+And so, we typically see that it takes about two years to get the full benefit of the tuck-ins.

 Charles V. Magro - Agrium, Inc.

 Yeah.
 And just a couple more comments on the SG&A question.
-So, some of the mid-sized retail facility that you're buying a group of, say, 20 like we did in Southern States and even Cargill last year, we have to do a lot of training in terms of the sales force to sell our proprietary products, get them up to speed on that.
+So, some of the mid-sized retail facilities, if you're buying a group of, say, 20, like we did in Southern States and even Cargill last year, we have to do a lot of training in terms of the sales force to sell our proprietary products, get them up to speed on that.
 It doesn't happen overnight.
 So, what we're finding is that the margin lift that we get will take some time.
-It's not just one season, but we do get exactly what we look for and that builds into our business cases.
-But if you look actually SG&A as a percentage of revenue quarter-over-quarter we're actually down almost 2%.
-So, I think you are seeing strong leverage through the acquisitions and there is more to come as we work through the integration of these mid-sized transactions.
+It's not just one season, but we do get exactly what we look for and that's built into our business cases.
+But if you look actually SG&A as a percentage of revenue quarter-over-quarter, we're actually down almost 2%.
+So, I think you are seeing strong leverage through the acquisitions, and there is more to come as we work through the integration of these mid-sized transactions.
 But I'm actually very pleased with the leverage that we're getting from an SG&A as a percentage of revenue.

 Operator